 Preside at meeting of the consortium ensuring that business is conducted efficiently and that meetings are conducted properly

-Build strong partnerships between the service and local agencies, growing these relationships to improve local services.

-Identify opportunities to establish links with the local business community who have an interest in youth health issues

-Ensure focus on agreed strategic direction.

 Advise and support the Centre Manager.

 Ensure any conflicts of interest in consortium meetings and amongst members are acknowledged and addressed.

 Mentor a Youth Co-Chair if there is one in place.